phatlanelebo/alx-low_level_programming/0x00-hello_world/README.md

-Write a program that prints exactly
+Write a C program that prints exactly with proper grammer, but the outcome is a piece of art